JolyneFr/toynet/README.md

 # ToyNet: Lightweight image classification network

-> this CNN is optimized specifically for CIFAR10 dataset
+> This CNN is optimized specifically for CIFAR10 dataset.\
+> We are dedicated to exploring the wonders of CNN rather than simply improving `test_accuracy`

 ## Environment
 Make sure all your code environments match the `requirements.txt`.